North Carolina landscaping professional designing a residential yard with proper licensing

 2. Pest Control License

 Landscaping often means more than just soil, plants, and design.
 Sometimes, pests are an issue.
-If you apply pesticides, herbicides, or insecticides for your business, you’ll need a Commercial Applicator License from the North Carolina Department of Agriculture & Consumer Services (NCDA&CS).
+If you apply pesticides, herbicides, or insecticides for your business, you’ll need a Commercial Applicator License from the North Carolina Department of Agriculture & Consumer Services (NCDA&CS) for lawn care Raleigh NC.

 To get this license, you must: